Children are taught how to keep themselves safe online through a combination of assemblies and lessons from their class teacher.

 TikTok is rated 13+.
 If you choose to allow your child to use TikTok, please look at enabling Family Safety Mode.
 There are some instructions at https://www.net-aware.org.uk/networks/tiktok/

 You can search on NetAware to find out whether an app is appropriate for your child and understand any dangers. https://www.net-aware.org.uk/

 Reporting an online safety concern

 If you have any concerns about the safety of any child, please contact us using the ‘Pupil Concerns’ link at the top of our website.

 This video from Internet Matters explains how to apply parental restrictions at home.

 This wizard from Internet Matters guides you through the process of applying parental restrictions at home to many different types of devices, from mobile phones and tablets, to broadband routers and apps.

 Net Aware from the NSPCC is a website that lists many apps that children use.
 It explains their risks and how you can keep children safe if they’re using them.
 Click here to view the website.

 Worried about YouTube?

-During our last e-safety parental workshop, many parents raised their worries about their children using Youtube at home.
+Many parents have raised their concerns about their children using Youtube at home.
 We also share these anxieties, so we’ve looked into some possible options to help you.
 The best way to ensure your children are keeping safe online is to encourage them to use their devices within shared family areas and to openly talk to them about the dangers.